vkarpov15/shidoshi/README.md

 ```

-The login component is going to dispatch 2 different events: an
+The login component is going to dispatch 2 different actions: an
-'UPDATE_FIELD_AUTH' event that's going to fire when the user changes an
+'UPDATE_FIELD_AUTH' action that's going to fire when the user changes an
-input field, and a 'LOGIN' event that's going to fire when the user submits
+input field, and a 'LOGIN' action that's going to fire when the user submits
 the login form.

 The input fields need to take the current value of email and password, and